envygeeks/jekyll-assets/README.md

   #
   cachebust: hard
   #
-  # saves gzipped versions of the assets next to the un-compressed files
+  # Saves gzipped versions of the assets next to the un-compressed files.
   #
   gzip: true
 ```